New Mexico Activities Association: Sanctioned activities

-Athletic Training Challenge, Bowling, Business Professionals of America, Chess, Choir, Concert Band, DECA Marketing Education, Drama / One Act Play, English Expo, Family, Career, and Community Leaders of America, FFA Agriculture Education, Health Occupations Students of America, Junior Reserve Officers' Training Corps, Mock Trial, Rodeo, Scholastic Publications, Science Fair, Science Olympiad, SkillsUSA, Speech and Debate, Student Council, Technology Student Association.
+Athletic Training Challenge, bowling, Business Professionals of America, chess, choir, Concert Band, Marching Band, DECA Marketing Education, drama / one act play, English Expo, Family, Career, and Community Leaders of America, FFA Agriculture Education, Health Occupations Students of America, Junior Reserve Officers' Training Corps, mock trial, Rodeo, scholastic publications, science fair, Science Olympiad, SkillsUSA, speech and debate, student council, Technology Student Association.
 Not all of these are competitive.

 Athletic alignment and classification

 The NMAA divides school sports into classes by geographic location ("District") and by enrollment ("Class").
 An example is 5-3A, meaning District 5 and Class AAA.
 The number of districts varies by sport.
 A school may choose to compete in a higher class than its enrollment would indicate.
 Thus, a particular school may be in different districts and classes in different sports.
 For example, in 2008 Albuquerque Academy is in District 5-4A for most sports, but is in District 4-3A for football.
 Menaul School is in District 6-1A in most sports, District 1-8M (an eight-man division) in football, and District 1-1A/3A in golf (which combines the 1A, 2A and 3A classes).
 A complete listing of alignment and classification is available.

 In December 2008 NMAA issued a proposed revised schedule of alignment and classification.